ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 });
 ```

 `withBiometrics` is the safest but most cumbersome option, it means user will have to authenticate everytime you want to read this key.
 You can leave it out and it will still be secure.
-How?
-Because keystore/keychain actually allow access on a per bundle basis.
+How are this packages secure?
+Because KeyStore/Keychain actually allow access on a per app bundle basis (with signature verification I think).
 You only have access to the data you have created, you cannot read the values from other apps/processes.
 So at least we have per app security.

 So then when you start your storage you can pass this key: